01 of 06

 Boil Until They Float

-The water will drop below a boil when you put the crabs in, so cover and let it come back to a full boil.
-When it does, cook for 10 to 15 minutes.
-When you see crabs floating on the surface, give it another 2 to 3 minutes before turning off the heat.Continue to 5 of 5 below.
+The water will drop below a boil when you put in the crabs, so cover the pot and let the water come back to a full boil.
+Once it does, cook for 10 to 15 minutes.
+When you see crabs floating on the surface, cook for another 2 to 3 minutes before turning off the heat.Continue to 5 of 6 below.

 Let Them Cool Down

-Cooked crabs will stay in good condition for up to a week in the fridge.
-Also, once the crabs are cooked this way, the whole crabs can be frozen.
+If you happen to have any leftovers, cooked crabs will stay in good condition for up to a week in the fridge or can be frozen.